-Eighteen trial court and six high court judges of Kathmandu valley participated in the judicial dialogue organized by the International Commission of Jurists and Nepal Bar Association in the context of its project on Enhancing Women’s Access to Justice.
+Eighteen trial court and six high court judges of Kathmandu valley participated in the judicial dialogue organized by the International Commission of Jurists and National Judicial Academy, Nepal in the context of its project on Enhancing Women’s Access to Justice.

 The participating judges discussed the practical implementation of the principles of equality, non-discrimination, and State obligations under Convention on the Elimination of all forms of Discriminations Against Women (CEDAW), as well as Bangkok General Guidance for Judges on Applying a Gender Perspective (BGG).

 Participants identified priority issues to be considered by individual judges and the courts as a whole to ensure equal access to justice for women.
 These included creating women-friendly infrastructure, such as a women’s “help desk”, toll-free numbers to register complaints and taking necessary steps to make legal aid service more accessible and effective.

 Kaajal Ramjathan-Keogh, who leads the Women’s Access to Justice Project, provided an overview of the BGG on applying a gender perspective in South and Southeast Asia.
 She underscored: “BGG seeks to alert actors from all justice systems, formal and informal, and at all levels that harmful gender stereotypes and gender biases promote inequality and perpetuate discrimination, thereby undermining access to justice for all.”